evanezcent/WEBPRO_Project/README.md

 # WEBPRO_Project

 This is my Webpro's Team Project.
-Duplicate of "TUMBLR"
+Duplicate of "TUMBLR" and named it with "Pic-Q" (Lula's idea)